grimelda/faq/README.md

 An initiative for building a decentralised collaborative global political movement.

 # How to contribute
-You can contribute by cloning this git repository to your harddisk, after which you can create new branches, etc
+You can contribute by creating issues, or by cloning this git repository to your harddisk and adding changes to the files and pushing changes to the dev branch